 (2) Small Enterprises

 Taxpayers engaged in certain small businesses may be entitled to be taxed under a special tax regime whereby their net taxable income is only subject to the first category tax, i.e., their income is not subject to the surtax even if the activity is undertaken in an unincorporated form.
-Furthermore, if the activity is undertaken in corporate form, the profit distributions to the shareholders are not subject to the surtax or the additional tax, unless the taxpayer has generated other business income that is subject to the first category tax.
+Furthermore, if the activity is undertaken in corporate form, profit distributions made to the shareholders are not subject to the surtax or the additional tax, unless the taxpayer has generated other business income that is subject to the first category tax.
 Taxpayers that have opted to be taxed under this special tax regime are not required to file an annual income tax return for the first category tax.
 This special tax regime is available to the following taxpayers:

 (i) Artisan miners with no more than five workers.
 The miner can be an individual, a cooperative or an entity but, in the latter case, the entity may not have more than six quota-holders and each quota-holder or member of a cooperative must be an artisan miner.
 The tax is levied on sales revenues, but net of any rent or royalty paid by the miner, at the following rates:

-1%, if the international price of a pound of copper, on the basis of which the sales price of the mineral is determined, does not exceed 323.85 U.S. cents.
+1%, if the international price of a pound of copper, based on which the sale price of the mineral is determined, does not exceed 385.81 US cents.

-2%, if the international price of a pound of copper, on the basis of which the sales price of the mineral is determined, exceeds 323.85 U.S. cents but does not exceed 416.42 U.S. cents.
+2%, if the international price of a pound of copper, based which the sale price of the mineral is determined, exceeds 385.81 US cents but does not exceed 496.10 US cents.

-4%, if the international price of a pound of copper, on the basis of which the sales price of the mineral is determined, exceeds 416.42 U.S. cents.
+4%, if the international price of a pound of copper, based on which the sale price of the mineral is determined, exceeds 496.10 US cents.

 If the mineral sold is not copper, gold or silver, the applicable tax rate is 2% of net sales revenue.
 The above taxes must be withheld by the purchaser of the minerals from the artisan miner.